BragginRites/inspect-statblock/README.md

 ## Installation

-1. Copy the `inspect-statblock` folder into your Foundry VTT `modules` directory.
+Through the Foundry VTT Module Directory:
+1. Search for the module from the [Foundry VTT Module Directory](https://foundryvtt.com/packages/inspect-statblock/)
-2. Enable the module in your Foundry game.
+2. Click the **Install** button.

+Or

+Through the GitHub Repository:
+1. Copy the module url from the 'https://github.com/BragginRites/inspect-statblock/releases/latest/download/module.json'
+2. Paste the url into the **Install Module** field in the **Add-on Modules** section of the **Add-on Modules** tab.
+3. Click **Install**

 ## Usage